State of Washington Classified Job Specification

 Definition

-Is the designated representative for scientific policy on multiple national and international committees, councils, and commissions and conducts special assignments at the direction of the Director or an Assistant Director; or is the designated consultant in a specialized area of expertise and
+Is the designated representative for scientific policy on multiple national and international committees, councils, and commissions and conducts special assignments at the direction of the Director or Program Director; or is the designated consultant in a specialized area of expertise and

 Supervises at least one Fish and Wildlife Research Scientist 1 and conducts research studies in a specialized field.